 Should you expect to have that included in your core AMS modules?
 This one — probably more than any other piece of AMS functionality — has a lot of people on the fence.
 This is the most helpful rule of thumb I’ve found for helping clients decide how to handle this: if you turnkey your events with a vendor, you might want to let them handle this, especially if it’s included in the fee you’re paying; if you run your own events, you are probably better off using a module that comes with your AMS.
-Of course, we have customers that handle registration through Membership Dynamics and integrate with their onsite logistics vendors.
+Of course, we have customers that handle registration through the Engagement Dynamics and integrate with their onsite logistics vendors.
 This is really something to tackle on a case-by-case basis.

 Fundraising and Donor Management

 This is another piece of the puzzle that you can make a strong case for either outsourcing or counting on from your AMS core functionality.
 I think making the better decision, in this case, is about looking at how heavy your fundraising needs are.
 If you’re an organization that needs only some very lightweight fundraising, like asking for a donation from your members when they are paying their dues, you should be able to count on that from your AMS.
 Many associations have legit, heavy duty fundraising engines, though, and for that, you’re probably going to want a dedicated tool.
 Blackbaud is a solid fundraising vendor for people in our industry.

 What do you think?
 Have I put something in the wrong category?
 I’d love to hear your feedback or thoughts on that.
 How does this breakdown compare with your current AMS functionality?
 Are there things you wish it was doing that it’s not?
 What about things your AMS is not doing well that you’d like to consider other options for?